|Library Account||Borrowing & Returning|

 How do I request a book?

 You can place a hold through Novanet to request books from Mount Allison or any other Novanet library.
-Alternatively, you can use our "Library to Go" web form to request books or other materials from the Mount Allison libraries.
 For items not available through Novanet, you can place an interlibrary loan request.

 To place a hold / request a book, search for your book or other item using the Novanet search boxes.
 Click the hyperlinked title of the item you want.
 This will open a window with more details about the item.
-Scroll down to the "Get It -- Place a Hold" link.
+Scroll down to the "Resource Sharing" link.
 Staff will get your book and notify you when it is ready for pick-up.
-During COVID Red periods, we use a Books by Mail service.

 Can community members borrow books?

 Yes!
-Contact us at email@example.com or 364-2568 to get a library card.
-During COVID restrictions, community members can request books through our curbside pickup service, Library to Go.
+Contact us at firstname.lastname@example.org or 364-2568 to get a library card.
 You can also request items from Mount A or other Novanet libraries through the Novanet catalogue.
 See How do I place a request for books in other Novanet Libraries?

 How many books can I borrow?

 As many as you need.
 While the limit used to be 50, there is no longer a limit to the number of books a person can borrow.